MarkSchwe/Project01/README.md

 void DelStu(int ID); Uses SearchNode to help find the node that needs to be deleted and deletes it.

-Also contains a main function in Project 01 to have an access point to use the functions.
+Also contains a main function in Project 01 to have an access point to use the functions, and for the skeleton I had used leftover code from a previous lab I had worked on in order to make things easier.

 Funnily enough, id actually say this felt a little easier to work with than normal labs, mostly because I felt like I had a little more freedom with what I did so things didnt seem as limited as before.
 Id say it looks good, but who knows.